 Lucky for us, this ancient grain is so easy to find in your local grocery stores and online

-– Whole Foods occasionally carries them in their grains aisle
+– Whole Foods occasionally carries them in its grains aisle

 If all else fails, there is always the Cyber Aisle!